zarrinmali/R-code-samples/README.md

 # R-code-samples
-This repository contains selected R Markdown files demonstrating data cleaning, transformation, visualization, and analysis skills.
+This repository contains R Markdown files demonstrating data cleaning, transformation, visualization, and analysis skills.
 Data files used in these scripts are not included due to confidentiality.

 ## Files